-When ranking the priority of advanced searchable data elements, “domain name” ranked highest with 36 respondents.
-As a result, the current searchable WHOIS meets the need of over half of respondents requesting advanced search options.
-Priority of other searchable data elements ranked were “Name Server,” “Contact Name,” and “Contact Email” respectively in second, third and, fourth of importance.
+The additional search capabilities most often requested were “Name Server,” “Contact Name,” and “Contact Email” respectively in second, third and, fourth of importance after Domain Name which, as noted above, is the only search capability commonly made available by registries or registrars today..
 Other data elements, such as “registration dates” and “contact addresses” were equally weighted by respondents.